 - Fry it until the kachori gets the nice light golden color from both sides, remove it from the pan and place it on a paper towel.
 Fry all the kochuris in the same way.

-- Serve this sizzling hot koraishutir kochuri with amish aloo dum or niramish aloo dum.
+- Serve this sizzling hot koraishutir kochuri with Bengali dum aloo (amish aloo dum) or niramish aloo dum at breakfast or lunch.
 Though even good to relish with misti cholar dal(chana dal in hindi) or ghugni or fulkopir tarkari(cauliflower curry or gobi ki sabji in hindi) too.

 Important tips about this recipe

-- Litghly roll the kochuris, putting much pressure may cause of getting crack on its surface.
+- Lightly roll the kochuris, putting much pressure may cause of getting crack on its surface.
 Stuffing will come out from the crack and it won’t be able to puff up.

 - Before adding the first kochuri into the oil, must check the oil temperature.
 Oil should be perfectly heated up.
 First, you can put a tiny portion of the dough into the oil if the tiny one immediately floats upon the surface that indicates oil is ready for frying.

-- You have to adjust the heat while you are frying the kochuris if the kochuris immediately turn into golden brown in color, you should slow down the flame.
+- You have to adjust the heat while you are frying the kochuris if kochuris immediately turn into golden brown in color, you should slow down the flame.
+Do not fry the kachoris keeping the flame on high, so that the kachoris skin immediately gets golden brown but this puri gets uncooked from the inside.